vulkano-rs/vulkano-www/content/guide-example-operation.md

-After submitting the command buffer to the GPU, we might be tempted to try read the content of the `destination` buffer.
-However calling `destination.read()` would return an error, because the buffer is currently being written by the GPU!
+After submitting the command buffer to the GPU, we might be tempted to try read the content of the `destination` buffer as demonstrated in [the previous section](/guide/buffer-creation).
+However calling `destination.read()` now would return an error, because the buffer is currently being written by the GPU!
 Submitting an operation to the GPU doesn't wait for the operation to be complete.
-Instead it just sends a message, and the actual processing is performed asynchronously.
+Instead it just sends some kind of signal to the GPU to instruct it that it must start processing the command buffer, and the actual processing is performed asynchronously.

 In order to read the content of `destination` and make sure that our copy succeeded, we need to wait until the operation is complete.
 This is done like this: